Create a system health monitor

 - Warning: The test returned a warning condition on the object being tested.

 - Good: The test run returned the expected results.

 - Inoperative: The test process failed.
-This does not reflect health of the object being tested, rather it indicates operational status of the monitor itself.
+This does not reflect the health of the object being tested.
+This state indicates the operational status of the monitor itself.
 For example, if in a database query, the database referenced has a typo and the system cannot find the database to query.